 Mapping the sarcoma genome

-The 100,000 Genome Project was launched by the former Prime Minister, David Cameron in 2012 with the aim of sequencing 100,000 genomes of patients and their families affected by rare diseases, and also patients with cancer.
+The 100,000 Genomes Project was launched by the former Prime Minister David Cameron in 2012 with the aim of sequencing 100,000 genomes of patients and their families affected by rare diseases and cancer.
 The hope is that it will lead to the establishment of a new genomic medicine service for the NHS – transforming the way people are cared for.
 It may help with diagnosis, and longer term may lead to new and more effective treatments and new medical research.